Women in Procurement: Leading the Charge for Change

 Whether you need support carrying out risk assessment or contract management for your suppliers the Novo-K team are available to help your organisation.

-For more information on our Risk and Assurance of Supply Assessments visit: www.novo-k.com/rasa Email: support@novo-k.com Telephone: 01252 761243
+For more information on our Risk and Assurance of Supply Assessments visit: https://www.novo-k.com/risk-assurance-of-supplier-assessment Email: support@novo-k.com Telephone: 01252 761243

 Losing Revenue?… Focus on Profit Improvement!